 Greet the most senior member of your counterpart party before anyone else.
 Handshakes may last a little longer than in the UK.
 For men greeting Middle Eastern women, it’s best to wait and see if she offers her hand first before offering your own.
 The same applies for women meeting Muslim men.

 Most commonly, greetings are made with the words “as-salam alaikum”, peace be upon you, and the response is “wa alaikum as-salam”, and upon you be peace.
-Be sure to memorise both these phrases.

 Who you are is more important that what you have achieved in the UAE.
 Try and have someone make an introduction for you instead of introducing yourself alone.